-Applicants must include costs in the budget for two individuals who work directly on the project to attend an annual ANA-sponsored grantee meeting, typically held in the Washington, DC area.
-This annual grantee meeting provides essential workshops and support for grantees.

-Attendance at the annual grantee meeting is a requirement of the grant and should be included in each year of the proposed projects budget.
+Applicants must include costs in the budget for two individuals working on the project to attend an annual ANA-sponsored grantee meeting.
+Each year, ANA conducts a conference with TTA workshops and support.
+However, every other year, this meeting is held in coordination with the ACF Native American grantee meeting.
+Attendance at the annual grantee meeting is a requirement of the grant and should be included in each year of the proposed project's budget.
+The meeting is typically held in the Washington, DC, area, and it must be attended by two individuals who are directly working on the project.
 Applicants should follow their own travel policies to budget for this 3-day meeting.